-Land patents arising in the mid-1660’s were held by members of the Littlepage family which settled the local area and owned extensive acreage on both banks of the Pamunkey River in New Kent County and northwards.
+Land patents arising in the mid-1660s were held by members of the Littlepage family, which settled the local area and owned extensive acreage on both banks of the Pamunkey River in New Kent County and northward.
 Thereafter, a sizeable wooden residence, eventually of two stories with a commodious brick basement and winter kitchen, was constructed.
 The house was situated on the peak of a steep hill commanding a horseshoe bend in the river and at a convenient deep water anchorage.

-In May 1862, General George Brinton McClellan assembled more than 100,000 troops and logistical assets at Cumberland Town to commence the Peninsula Campaign of the Civil War.
-The campaign had as its principal objective the conquest of Richmond and the subjugation of the Confederacy, a goal frustrated by the emergence of General R. E. Lee.
+In May 1862, Gen. George Brinton McClellan assembled more than 100,000 troops and logistical assets at Cumberland Town to commence the Peninsula Campaign of the Civil War.
+The campaign had as its principal objective the conquest of Richmond and the subjugation of the Confederacy, a goal frustrated by the emergence of Gen. R. E. Lee.

 A series of generous, turn-of-the-century owners preserved the home and grounds from serious deterioration.
-In the 1930’s Col. Benjamin Brinton, grandnephew of General McClellan, added two large brick wings and the formal rose and boxwood gardens that grace the site.
+In the 1930s, Col. Benjamin Brinton, grandnephew of Gen. McClellan, added two large brick wings and the formal rose and boxwood gardens that grace the site.

 Following George’s demise in 1691, Susannah continued to live on the plantation until her death two years later.
 Their son, George II, succeeded her, and the property remained in the Poindexter family until 1830.
 In 1973, the U.S. Department of the Interior approved an application to have Criss Cross placed of the National Register of Historic Places.

-Criss Cross Properties was founded by John Poindexter, a business entrepreneur and a restorationist of historical buildings and land.
-Due to his familial roots in New Kent, John began a property acquisition and restoration program in 2013.
-Within a few years, these efforts led to the acquisition of a series of individual properties, all of which are concentrated within a three mile radius and many of which are physically connected.
+Due to his strong familial roots in the New Kent area, Mr. (John) Poindexter began a property acquisition and restoration program in 2013.
+Within a few years, these efforts led to the acquisition of a series of individual properties, all of which are concentrated within a three-mile radius and many of which are physically connected.

 Cumberland House, Cumberland Plantation